Location: South-central Washington

 Total Size: 93,738 acres

 Top Varieties: Cabernet Sauvignon, Merlot, Syrah, Riesling, Sauvignon Blanc

 Average Annual Precipitation: 6 inches

 The appellation lies on a plateau that rises up from Pasco Basin, with the appellation situated to the north of this city.
 The plateau is, on average, 200 feet above the surrounding area.
-This higher elevation extends the growing season relative to the surrounding area and helps protect against frosts and freezes.
+This higher elevation extends the growing season by an average of 45 days relative to the surrounding area and helps protect against frosts and freezes.

 Though the White Bluffs was approved in 2021, there is a long history of grape growing in the appellation, with the first vines planted 1972.
 Some of these vines are still productive today and are among the oldest in the state.

 White Bluffs is home to one winery and nine vineyards, with nearly one in every ten wineries in the state sourcing fruit from this area.